improvbutterfly/ETL-Project-Commodities/README.md

 ### Transformation and Loading Information into Postgres

-After extracting the data from the websites and Quandl API, we loaded each of the CSVS into a Postgres Admin.
+After the extraction proccess, we loaded each of the CSVS into a Postgres Admin.
 PGAdmin was used to create the Schema and to access the data to make sure they were loaded.
 [Jupyter Notebook](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/main/database/Database_Insertion.ipynb)

 ### Accessing and Graphing Data